zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

     * **CLUSTER NAME:** **`training-cluster`**.
     * **CLUSTER ADMIN PASSWORD:** Enter a `cluster admin password` of your choice such as **`Training123`**.
 You'll need this password to sign into Cloudera Manager and to perform certain actions on the cluster through the Cloud Console.
     * **CONFIRM CLUSTER ADMIN PASSWORD:** Confirm your password.
-    * **SECURE & HIGHLY AVAILABLE(HA):** Check this box to make the cluster secure and highly available.
+    * **SECURE & HIGHLY AVAILABLE(HA):** Select this checkbox, if not already selected, to make the cluster secure and highly available.
 A secure cluster has the full Hadoop security stack, including HDFS Transparent Encryption, Kerberos, and Apache Sentry.
 This setting can't be changed for the life of the cluster.
     * **CLUSTER VERSION:** This read-only field displays the latest version of Cloudera 6 that is available to Oracle which is deployed by BDS.

     ![](./images/create-cluster-1.png " ")